 He is passionate about sharing Jesus with students, seeing them come to know Him themselves and grow more like Him.

-Yosry Ghobry works amongst the Arab community and has given 33 years working with London City Mission as an evangelist among Arabic-speaking people in London.
+Yosry Ghobry works amongst the Arab community and has given 35 years working as an evangelist among Arabic-speaking people in London.

 He counts it a great privilege to have these opportunities to share the good news of the gospel with those who cannot have a copy of the Bible or hear the message of the gospel in their own country.

-Insight is a Christian Schools Work Trust that has been working in local schools in Kingston Upon Thames since 1988.
+Insight is a Christian Schools Work Trust that has been working in local schools in Kingston Upon Thames since 1988 and now Richmond.
 The team serves local schools through presenting Christianity in a number of different forums.

 Cirkev Bratska are a group of church planters based in Bratislava, Slovakia but working throughout the country training and equipping pastors.

 Proclamation Institute Zambia (PIZ) teaches bible handling skills to Zambian men and women in their own culture and context.

 PIZ trains preachers in order to grow churches.
 They hope that those they train will in turn train others, as per 2 Timothy 2:2.
 The PIZ course lasts one year and provides affordable and accessible teaching for church leaders across the country.

 The PIZ syllabus includes principles of biblical exposition, Christian ethics, pastoral care, missiology and the study of specific bible books and genres.
 All students are attached to local churches where they are trained for practical ministry and can put into practice what they are learning.